martenframework/marten/docs/docs/development/how-to/create-custom-commands.md

 end
 ```

-As you can see, the [`#style`](pathname:///api/Marten/CLI/Manage/Command/Base.html#style(msg%2Cfore%3Dnil%2Cmode%3Dnil)-instance-method) method can be used to apply `fore` and `mode` styles to a specific text values.
+As you can see, the [`#style`](pathname:///api/Marten/CLI/Manage/Command/Base.html#style(msg%2Cfore%3Dnil%2Cmode%3Dnil)-instance-method) method can be used to apply `fore` and `mode` styles to a specific text value.
 The values you can use for the `fore` and `mode` arguments are the same as the ones that you can use with the [`Colorize`](https://crystal-lang.org/api/Colorize.html) module (which comes with the standard library).

 ## Handling error cases

-You will likely want to handle error situations when writing management commands, for example in order to return error messages if a specified argument is not provided or if it is invalid.
+You will likely want to handle error situations when writing management commands.
+For example, to return error messages if a specified argument is not provided or if it is invalid.
 To do so you can make use of the [`#print_error`](pathname:///api/Marten/CLI/Manage/Command/Base.html#print_error(msg)-instance-method) helper method, which will print the passed string to the error file descriptor:

 ```crystal
 class HelloWorldCommand < Marten::CLI::Command